Two Dogs

 Maybe it’s his Sight suggesting a choice that seems to run counter to common sense and self-preservation.
 Maybe it’s the peculiar little object in his medicine bag now become the loadstone to a destination chosen the moment he picked it up.
 And maybe his own spirit guides are heyoka.

 Not farther on from his broken campsite, a natural cut in the rock face was a flume pouring into the canyon the night before as the thunderstorm passed.
-There’s not even a trickle now.
-One of the branching trees reaching from below affords a reasonable, if precarious purchase to view what he realizes will be his route to the top of the tableland.
+There’s not even a trickle now and it looks like his route to the top of the tableland.

 The transition into the cleft entails unreliable hand and footholds and his awkward burden threatens to dislodge him again and again.
 When he reaches a place beyond the rock face where a tumble to the canyon floor isn’t the very next thing, he drops his load, lies back against it, and waits for his heart and breath to catch up.